-Poor birth outcomes also have a disproportionately high impact in the Medicaid population.
-More than half of hospital stays related to short gestation, low birth weight, or inadequate fetal growth were covered by Medicaid.17Although poor birth outcomes lead to high average expenditures per infant, they do not occur as frequently as other high-impact conditions, and so do not appear in the list of top five most costly medical conditions.
+While poor birth outcomes lead to high average expenditures per infant, they do not occur as frequently as other high-impact conditions, and so do not appear in the list of top five most costly medical conditions.
 If examining average expenditures per case, the three most costly conditions are infant respiratory distress syndrome, premature birth/low birth weight, and cardiac and circulatory birth defects, all of which are regarded as poor birth outcomes.
+Moreover, more than half of hospital stays related to short gestation, low birth weight, or inadequate fetal growth were covered by Medicaid.14

-Dental caries are one of the most common chronic diseases in children in United States,18 and if left untreated, can lead to problems in eating, speaking, learning, and to lower quality of life.19 An estimated six percent of children have an unmet need for dental care, in part because their families cannot afford the services.20 The percentage of children ages 2 to 18 who receive dental benefits from Medicaid increased from 20.5 percent in 2000 to 36.8 percent in 2011.21
+Dental caries are the most common chronic disease in children in United States,15 and, if left untreated, can lead to problems in eating, speaking, learning, and lower quality of life.16 Six percent of children had an unmet dental need because their families could not afford dental care.17 The percentage of children ages 2 to 18 who receive dental benefits from Medicaid increased from 20.5 percent in 2000, to 36.8 percent in 2011.18

-Child Core Set
+Medicaid Child Core Set